February adventures at Attingham Park

 Visits to Attingham are by pre-booked ticket for the Parkland, Walled Garden, Orchard, Walks, and Field of Play (some restrictions in place).
 Following the Prime Minister's announcement of the latest lockdown in England the outdoors at Attingham remains open for local visitors to access fresh air and open space for exercise in line with government guidance.

 To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time, there are one-way routes in place entering and leaving the grounds, and you’ll need to book your visit in advance.

 Spot the snowdrops: Each February the woodland at Attingham turns white and green as the snowdrops come into flower.
-Pick up a map and head out on a self-led adventure to find the biggest displays (snowdrops are expected to be in flower at this time, but weather conditions may affect this).
+Head out on a self-led adventure, following the signage on site, to our Snowdrop Path to find the biggest displays (snowdrops are expected to be at their best mid-late February, but weather conditions may affect this).

 Admission to Attingham

-National Trust members and under 5s visit Attingham for free, whole property admission charges apply for non-members for the activities above (excluding Lantern Lit Walk).
-Additional charges may apply for some events as listed above.
-When you visit Attingham, spot the snowdrops, take part in an event or activity, or warm up with a hot chocolate and piece of Attingham-made cake in the Cafe, you're helping conserve and maintain this special place for future generations.
+Visits to Attingham need to be booked in advance.
+National Trust members and under 5s visit Attingham for free, whole property admission charges apply for non-members for the activities above.
+When you visit Attingham, spot the snowdrops, take home an activity pack, or warm up with a hot chocolate from the cafe, you're helping conserve and maintain this special place for future generations.
 Thank you for your support.